utdemir/composable-indexes/docs/03-performance.md

 > [!IMPORTANT]
 > Because of not doing bookkeeping themselves, the functions passed to higher order indexes should be fast to compute, as they will not be cached and computed on-the-fly.
 So ideally they are things like field accesses, rather than expensive computations.

+I imagine most used indexes to be `hashtable` for equality lookups and `btree` for range queries.
+Between those two - hashtables are the fastest.
+They also come with immutable counterparts (with the `imbl` feature) which tend to be slower, but they allow cheap cloning and multi-versioning of the database.

+> [!TIP]
+> As both `Collection` and `hastable` index are backed by hash maps, the choice of the hash function can significantly improve performance. `composable-indexes` default to the default hasher (from `std` if the `std` feature is enabled, from `hashbrown` otherwise), but can be overriden.
+See the [Hashing section of the Rust Performance Book](https://nnethercote.github.io/perf-book/hashing.html) for more details.

 ## Aggregations